apache/flink/docs/dev/table/sql.md

   </tbody>
 </table>

-Note that the auxiliary functions must be called with exactly same arguments as the group window function in the `GROUP BY` clause.
+*Note:* Auxiliary functions must be called with exactly same arguments as the group window function in the `GROUP BY` clause.

 The following examples show how to specify SQL queries with group windows on streaming tables.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">